mhertel278/stock-analysis/README.md

 Refactoring code after a working version has been established does present a new opportunity for bugs and errors.
 Changes to the overall logic used may require slight edits to the logic or structure of several lines of code.
 Each edit required is an opportunity to make an error.
 Additionally, new code blocks may be needed to offset lost functions from the original version being streamlined.
 Having to write new code again gives the opportunity faulty logic or typing errors to result in bugs.

-In the scripts for this project, the If Then statements used to determine the first and last rows of a given ticker had to be slightly adjusted as different variables were used to accomodate the different loop structures, as can be seen below first in the original script followed by the refactored:
+In the scripts for this project, the If Then statements used to determine the first and last rows of a given ticker had to be slightly adjusted as different variables were used to accomodate the different loop structures, as can be seen below first in the original script:

 ![OriginalNested](/Resources/Original_nested_loop.png)

+followed by the refactored:

 ![RefactoredLoop](/Resources/Refactored_loop.png)